louismrose/VersionControlLecture/README.md

 This document includes instructions on the 1st and 2nd parts of the practical session that follows the theory.
 On the practical we will focus on the (maybe the most) widely used VCS named Git.
 SVN is popular as well so for those who prefer to use SVN instead of Git there's a file, called SVN-links.md (provide by Jose Calderon), where you can find useful resources for it.
 In case you want to share more resources on Git or SVN please drop me an email at amz502@york.ac.uk or submit them through a pull request in this Git project.

+As shown in the slides, there are different GUIs for Git that can be used (and may make your life easier if you're not fan of the command line).
+I personally prefer to use GUIs and more specifically "SourceTree" which is available to download from [here.](https://www.sourcetreeapp.com/) For the 1st part of the practical we will work using the terminal as we need to perform simpler tasks.
+During the 2nd part where I will demostrate the collaborative aspects of Git I will use SourceTree.

 Part 1: The Basics (aka the 80% of what you will ever do with Git in your life)
 ========================

 In the first part you will be asked to do some exercises on your own to understand the basic functionality of Git.
 Before starting with the exercises, you need to make sure that you have Git installed and configured.
 Instructions follow.
 In case you have any problems ask the PTAs or myself for help.

 Installing Git
 --------------